pierinim/BSMatLHC/README.md

 BSMatLHC
 ========

-Tools for Beyond Standard Model event generation and analysis at LHC and other colliders
+Tools for Beyond Standard Model event generation and analysis at LHC and other colliders!

 TO COMPILE THE CODE